handsontable/hyperformula/docs/README.md

-# HyperFormula docs
+# HyperFormula documentation

 HyperFormula comes with a dedicated, regularly-updated documentation portal.

-View the docs' latest production version at https://handsontable.github.io/hyperformula/.
+View the documentation's latest production version at https://handsontable.github.io/hyperformula/.

-## About HyperFormula docs
+## About HyperFormula documentation

-The HyperFormula docs are built with [VuePress](https://vuepress.vuejs.org/), a Vue-powered Static Site Generator.
+The HyperFormula documentation is built with [VuePress](https://vuepress.vuejs.org/), a Vue-powered Static Site Generator.

 Our VuePress setup: